center-for-threat-informed-defense/defending-ot-with-attack/README.md

 Defending Operational Technology (OT) with ATT&CK  is a Center for Threat-Informed Defense (Center) project that provides a customized collection of [MITRE ATT&CK®](https://attack.mitre.org/) techniques tailored to the attack surface and threat model for OT environments.
-The collection of threats contained in the ATT&CK knowledgebase, including historical attacks against OT, are used to define a reference architecture and technology domains of interest for OT.
-The resultant collection can be used by organizations that use OT to evaluate and employ security controls for real-world adversary behaviors.
+A typical OT environment spans multiple platforms (e.g., Linux and Microsoft Azure) and even spans technology domains (e.g., Enterprise and ICS).
+These complex environments require cyber defenders to track adversary behaviors that are defined across multiple matrices and platforms in the ATT&CK knowledgebase.
+Keeping track of techniques across different ATT&CK matrices can be difficult, and some techniques may not apply to a particular environment or architecture.
+To that end, this project defines a reference architecture and a corresponding attack surface, then creates mappings of relevant techniques from multiple matrices to provide a single, convenient collection of resources.
+The resultant collection can be used by organizations that use OT to understand and describe adversary activities and impact on assets across an environment, conduct strategic adversarial simulations, evaluate and employ security controls for real-world adversary behaviors, and conduct cyber tabletop excerises.

 **Table Of Contents:**